kdave/btrfs-progs/Documentation/btrfs-convert.rst

 -O|--features <feature1>[,<feature2>...]
         A list of filesystem features enabled the at time of conversion.
 Not all features are supported by old kernels.
 To disable a feature, prefix it with *^*.
-        Description of the features is in section *FILESYSTEM FEATURES* of :doc:`mkfs.btrfs(8)<mkfs.btrfs>`.
+        Description of the features is in section :ref:`FILESYSTEM FEATURES<man-mkfs-filesystem-features>` of
+        :doc:`mkfs.btrfs(8)<mkfs.btrfs>`.

         To see all available features that btrfs-convert supports run: